jtanniru/cs326-final-xi/docs/final.md

 **Search Page**

 The search page (search.html) provides fields to filter the users of the application by.
 These filters include course name (which contains a drop down menu that lists the user's current courses), professor (which contains a drop down menu that lists the user's current professors), course days (which contains a series of seven checkboxes for each day of the week), and timezone (which contains a drop down menu of major timezones).
+One course, professor, one or more days, and one timezone must be selected to form a valid search.
 The filters are on the left hand side of the page and the right hand side of the page contains a responsive table that will list all the users that match the specifications in the filters when the "Apply" button below the filters is clicked.
 The users that match the filters will be displayed in the table such that each user is in their own row that lists that user's name, phone number (optionally added by the user and thus can be blank), and a button labeled "View Availability" that will open a new tab that displays that user's availability table when clicked.
 The search page also contains a navigation bar in the top right of the page that allows the user to redirect to courses.html, stay on search.html, redirect to settings.html, or log out.
 Logging out will redirect to the login page (homepage.html).

 ![search](../images/finalSearch.png)

-**Settings Page** (user can add a timezone and update their weekly availability)
+**Settings Page**

 The settings page (settings.html) contains an availability table for the user to save, clear, and modify their weekly availability times.
 It contains columns for all seven days of the week and hourly blocks from 12am to 11pm.
 When a block is clicked, the block will be colored in to indicate the user is available for study sessions or general communication with others during that time.
 Below the availability table is an input field for the user to enter a phone number.
 This is optional and can be left blank.
 To the right of the phone number input field is a drop down menu that lists major timezones in the world.
 At the very bottom of the page is a "Save" button that will save the availability table, phone number, and timezone set by the user.
 The "Clear" button next to the "Save" button will clear the table, phone number, and timezone.
 The settings page has a navigation bar in the top right of the page that allows the user to redirect to either courses.html, search.html, stay in settings.html, or log out which will redirect the user to the login page (homepage.html).